Electrics-Eagles/PiElectricsEagles-dev/README.md

 Our code is YMFC-AL based.
 So we are not a full developers of code.
 But the PCB Design is developed by us.

+# Sorry now in Uni we had really many things to do that meansless much time to do project.
+Is not mean that been forgotten, is just means little less active as usual.
+Hope we will recover in summmer period.

 # What it is ?
 Description on English: https://github.com/Electrics-Eagles/PiElectricsEagles-dev/wiki/Descripiton-of-the-Project-(English)
 Description on Russian: https://github.com/Electrics-Eagles/PiElectricsEagles-dev/wiki/Descripiton-of-the-Project-(Russian)